 The output of the training phase is a database containing features extracted from training data, together with the respective optimal weights.
 In order to complete the parameter learning task, a mapping has to be specified that predicts optimal weights for novel unseen data.
 We solved this task simply by nearest-neighbor prediction after partitioning the database using k-means clustering and geometric averaging of the weights, separately for each cluster.
-We evaluated this approach for a 3-label scenario involving line structures where just using uniform weights inevitably fails.
+We evaluated this approach for a binary label scenario consisting of letters and a 3-label scenario involving line structures where just using uniform weights inevitably fails in both cases.
 We additionally conducted experiments that highlight the model expressiveness of the assignment flow and also limitations caused by merely learning constant parameters.

 Our main insights include the following.
-Regarding numerical optimization for parameter learning in connection with image labeling, our approach is more satisfying than working with discrete graphical models, where parameter learning requires to evaluate the partition function, which is a much more involved task when working with cyclic grid graphs.
-This latter problem of computational statistics shows up in our scenario in similar form as the problem to design the prediction map from features to weight parameters.
-A key difference of these two scenarios is that by restricting the scope to statistical predictions at a local scale, i.e. only within small windows, the prediction task becomes manageable, since regarding numerical optimization, no further approximations are involved at all.
+Regarding numerical optimization for parameter learning in connection with image labeling, our approach is more satisfying than working with discrete graphical models, where parameter

+Fig. 12 Parameter learning vs. optimal control.
+The plots show label assignments by computing the assignment flow beyond the final point of time T used during training, for the experiments corresponding to Figs. 10 and 11.
+Unlike the pattern completion experiment (top row) where few locations of initial data formed a subset of the target pattern, the target pattern (bottom row, at time T) of the moving-mass experiment is unsteady in the following sense: At time T, the flow continues to transport mass which eventually erases the target pattern with assignments of the white background label.
+The reason is that constant parameters are only learned that not only encode the 'knowledge' how to steer the flow to the target pattern but also the time period [0, T] for accomplishing this task.
+In order to remedy this limitation, weight functions depending on the assignments (state of the assignment flow) would have to be estimated by applying techniques of optimal control learning requires to evaluate the partition function, which is a much more involved task when working with cyclic grid graphs.
+The latter problem of computational statistics shows up in our scenario in similar form as the problem to design the prediction map from features to weight parameters.
+A key difference of these two scenarios is that by restricting the scope to statistical predictions at a local scale, i.e., only within small windows, the prediction task becomes manageable, since regarding numerical optimization, no further approximations are involved at all.

 Regarding future work, we mention two directions.
-The natural way for broading the scope of the prediction map and the class of images that the assignment flow can represent, is the composition of two or several assignment flows in a hierarchical fashion.
+The natural way for broadening the scope of the prediction map and the class of images that the assignment flow can represent is the composition of two or several assignment flows in a hierarchical fashion.
 This puts our work closer to current mainstream research on deep networks, whose parametrizations and internal representations are not fully understood, however.
 We hope that using the assignment flow can help to understand hierarchical architectures better.

-The second line of research concerns the learning of weight functions, rather than constant parameters, as motivated in Section 5.2.3, since this would also enhance model expressiveness and adaptivity considerably.
+The second line of research concerns the learning of weight functions, rather than constant parameters, as motivated in Sect.
+5.3.3, since this would also enhance model expressiveness and adaptivity considerably.
 A key problem then is to clarify the role of these functions and the choice of an appropriate time scale, as part of an hierarchical composition of assignment flows.